ReGenNow/ReGenNexus-UAP/CONTRIBUTING.md

 - Protocol versioning
 - Documentation and examples
 - Testing and validation
-- Performance optimizations
-- Cross-platform compatibility

 ### Out of Scope for Core Protocol
 - LLM integration (premium feature)
 - Connection Manager (premium feature)
 - Device Detection Framework (premium feature)
 - Advanced adapter generation
 - Application-specific implementations
-- Automated code generation features
-- Hardware-specific optimizations

-## Community Roadmap

-We maintain a public roadmap for the core protocol in the ROADMAP.md file.
-Before proposing major changes, please review this roadmap to understand:

-1. What features are planned for the core protocol
-2. What features are reserved for premium extensions
-3. The current priorities for development

-This helps ensure your contributions align with the project's direction and avoids duplicated effort.

 ## Getting Help